Flea, Tick & Worm Treatment for Dogs in Sydney: The Complete Guide

 Topical Spot-Ons

-These are liquids applied to the skin.
-Some can repel parasites before they bite, a huge plus for allergic dogs.
-The downside is that they can be greasy, and you need to keep the area dry for a while after application.
+These are liquids you squeeze onto the skin between the shoulder blades.
+Some repel parasites before they bite, which helps allergic dogs.
+The trade-off: they can feel greasy, and the spot needs to stay dry for a while after you apply it.

-→ Facing a current problem?
-Read our Step-by-Step Flea Infestation Action Plan
+→ Dealing with fleas right now?
+Follow our Step-by-Step Flea Infestation Action Plan

-→ For a detailed breakdown of ingredients, safety, and cost, read our full guide: Bravecto vs. NexGard vs. Simparica Trio
+→ See the full breakdown on ingredients, safety, and price: Bravecto vs NexGard vs Simparica Trio

 CRITICAL SAFETY WARNING

-→ Want to know more?
-Learn the facts in our Evidence-Based Guide to Natural Flea Remedies
+→ Want the full picture?
+Read our Evidence-Based Guide to Natural Flea Remedies

-- Monthly: Administer your chosen all-in-one chew (e.g., NexGard Spectra, Simparica Trio) for fleas, ticks, heartworm, and intestinal worms.
+- Monthly: Give your chosen all-in-one chew (such as NexGard Spectra or Simparica Trio) to cover fleas, ticks, heartworm, and intestinal worms.

-- Every 3 Months: If using a flea/tick-only product like Bravecto, remember to give a separate all-wormer tablet.
+- Every 3 months: If you use a flea-and-tick-only product like Bravecto, add a separate all-wormer tablet so the worms are covered too.

-If you find a tick and your dog seems unwell, or you suspect tick paralysis, do not wait.
-Go directly to a 24-hour emergency hospital.
+If you find a tick and your dog seems off, or you suspect tick paralysis, don’t wait it out.
+Drive straight to a 24-hour emergency hospital.

 | Region | Hospital Name | 24/7 Phone Number |